GabeScott/standard-works-vault/General Conference/1997 October - Some Thoughts on Temples, Retention of Converts, and Missionary Service.md

 With the dedication of the St. Louis Temple last June, we have 50 working temples.
 We will soon dedicate the Vernal Utah Temple.
 The next dedication is scheduled for June of 1998 in Preston, England.

 I am pleased to report that the temples in Colombia; Ecuador; the Dominican Republic; Bolivia; Spain; Recife and Campinas, Brazil; Mexico; Boston; New York; and Albuquerque are all moving forward either in planning or in various stages of construction.
 Our previously announced plan to construct a temple in Venezuela is also going forward, and we are hopeful of acquiring a site in the very near future.
-We continue to work on permits of various kinds, against some opposition, for temples in Billings, Montana, and Nashville, Tennessee.
+We continue to work on permits of various kinds, against some opposition, for temples in Billings, Montana; and Nashville, Tennessee.

-I am now pleased to announce our intent to build temples in Houston, Texas; and in Pôrto Alegre, Brazil.
+I am now pleased to announce our intent to build temples in Houston, Texas; and in Pôrto Alegre, Brazil.
 All of this speaks of our great interest in vigorously moving forward this important work.
 Altogether I think we have about 17 temples in some course of construction, and that is a prodigious undertaking.

 But there are many areas of the Church that are remote, where the membership is small and not likely to grow very much in the near future.
 Are those who live in these places to be denied forever the blessings of the temple ordinances?
 While visiting such an area a few months ago, we prayerfully pondered this question.
 The answer, we believe, came bright and clear.